cardpay/woocommerce-plugin/README.md

 # Unlimit WooCommerce plugin

 ## Overview
-**Unlimit WooCommerce** engine plugin allows merchants to make payments, installment payments and refunds using the WooCommerce platform, as well as preauthorized payments plugin supports cancellation (void), capture of the payment or installment payment, payment refund.
+**Unlimit WooCommerce** engine plugin allows merchants to make payments, installment payments, and refunds (credit memos) using the WooCommerce platform.
+Additionally, the plugin supports cancellation (void) transactions and payment capture for preauthorized payments.

 **Unlimit WooCommerce** plugin is able to work in following modes:
 * Gateway mode